pfizer-opensource/CoSpred/readme.md

 ### 3. Run the docker container to reproduce the results

-In your terminal, navigate to the `demo` folder with the example data in `demo/data` that you've extracted before, where you've extracted the capsule and execute the following command, run the docker container using the image just built in the previous session named `cospred_docker`, adjust parameters as needed (e.g. fot the machine that doesn't have GPU, remove the option flag `--gpus all`).
+Following is for the purpose of experiencing the end-to-end workflow.
+In your terminal, navigate to the `demo` folder with the data `example.zip` and `pretrain_model.zip` in `demo/data` that you've downloaded from FigShare.Execute the following command, run the docker container using the image just built in the previous session named `cospred_docker`, adjust parameters as needed (e.g. fot the machine that doesn't have GPU, remove the option flag `--gpus all`).

 ```shell
 docker run --platform linux/amd64 --rm --gpus all \